 As with every single country in the world, the Czech Republic has a large range of traditional food, all of which should be sampled by every tourist to give them a real feel for the country.
 Food from this part of the world is usually hearty and filling, unlike the often pretentious food found in other parts of the world – something that means that every meal will leave you with a full stomach and a real sense of having eaten a meal that was completely worth the money!

 One of the most famous Czech Republic dishes is roast pork with dumplings and Sauerkraut– a dish that will fill even the largest of stomachs!
-This is eaten by many residents of the city and will be served in many restaurants found away from the main tourist areas – restaurants that will also be a lot cheaper than the tourist restaurants as well!
+This is eaten by many residents of the city and will be served in many restaurants found away from the main tourist areas – restaurants that will also be cheaper than the tourist restaurants!
 Although the pork and dumplings are excellent, it is the Sauerkraut that is the star, especially if it is prepared fresh by the chefs.

 Other recommendations are: Pork schnitzel from Vienna or spicy beef goulash from Hungary and fried cheese is a wedge of deep-fried Edam.

-The Czech Rep is known for its’ yuletide pre-occupation with kapr (carp) which, come Xmas eve, gets ritually killed, chopped in to steaks, then fried and breaded.
-Xmas carp is sometimes good and sometimes not-so-good, although many Western tourists seem to like fish that has reduced olfactory content.
-The country’s trout farms provide lots of fresh pstruh, usually just served fried completely in butter or deep-fried and breaded.
-The candát (pike perch) or native zander is a working class dish and was introduced from this region to the West of Europe particularly for this reason.
+The Czech Rep is known for its’ yuletide pre-occupation with kapr (carp), which, come Xmas eve, gets ritually killed, chopped into steaks, then fried and breaded.
+Xmas carp is sometimes good and sometimes not-so-good, although many Western tourists seem to like fish with reduced olfactory content.
+The country’s trout farms provide lots of fresh pstruh, usually just fried completely in butter or deep-fried and breaded.
+The candát (pike perch) or native zander is a working-class dish and was introduced from this region to the West of Europe, particularly.
 Sumec (Catfish), lín (Tench), štika (pike), úhoř (eel) and okoun (perch) are sometimes offered on restaurant menus and are certainly worth sampling.

-Pivní sýr (beer cheese), is a different soft cheese, although it has more butter and far fewer noisomes than tvаrůžky has.
-It’s served with sliced white onions, paprika and mustard and is intended to be broken up using a fork and a dash of beer from the glass then spread over a piece of Šumava style rye-bread.
-U Zlatého tygra can boast that it was among the 1st public houses in Prague to offer beer cheese, which gives it a sense of authenticity.
+Pivní sýr (beer cheese) is a different soft cheese, although it has more butter and far fewer noisome than tvаrůžky has.
+It’s served with sliced white onions, paprika and mustard and is intended to be broken up using a fork and a dash of beer from the glass, then spread over a piece of Šumava style rye-bread.
+U Zlatého Tygra can boast that it was among the 1st public houses in Prague to offer beer cheese, which gives it a sense of authenticity.

-More regional specialties can be found at Czech Specials (czechspecials.cz).
-The website provides a wealth of information on regional specialties from Black Soup to the pear-filled Wallach Tarts.
+More regional specialities can be found at Czech Specials (czechspecials.cz).
+The website provides a wealth of information on regional specialities, from Black Soup to the pear-filled Wallach Tarts.
 Along with a description, you will find a recipe and a restaurant where you can sample the cuisine.